Contact Us for a Free Consultation (213) 542-0979

 That's where your criminal defense attorney is crucial in getting facts that are helpful to you into the prosecutor's hands.

-So, if you or a loved one is charged with burglary with a person present, facing prison, facing a strike, facing 85% of the time that you actually get, pick up the phone now.
+So, if you or a loved one is charged with burglary with a person present, facing prison, facing a strike, facing 85% of the time that you get, pick up the phone now.

 Hedding Law Firm has two office locations in Los Angeles County.
 Contact our office for a free case consultation at (213) 542-0979.